gllmAR/rpi-interuptOsc/README.md

 # rpi-interuptOsc
 ####raspberry pi GPIO interrupt to OSC in python

-OSC callback attached to a interrupt detection (ex:button press) on a GPIO input from raspberry pi (test Submodule)
+OSC callback attached to a interrupt detection on a GPIO input from raspberry pi (ex:button press to OSC)

 ### Installation